 Tickets are now available from the Knitting & Stitching Show website; the class code is 133

-Ideal if you're a beginner or if you want to have a go at Hardanger, Shisha or freestyle embroidery to see whether you like it, this is a 2-hour workshop in which you are taken through one project step by step: a Hardanger bookmark, a Hardanger needle book, a Shisha flower card or a freestyle Wildflower Garden card.
+Ideal if you're a beginner or if you want to have a go at Hardanger, Shisha or freestyle embroidery to see whether you like it, this is a 2-hour workshop in which you are taken through one project step by step: a Hardanger bookmark, a Hardanger needle book, a Shisha flower card, a freestyle Wildflower Garden card or an embellished Butterfly Wreath card.
 You can choose which of them you'd like to tackle (if Hardanger needle book, please also specify dove's eye, square filet or spider's web), but please note that if you come as a group, all participants will be doing the same one.

 A full kit is included in the price; a 4" hoop and squissors or embroidery scissors are available to borrow for the workshop, and may be purchased to take home if you wish to continue with embroidery.

 Taster Sessions for up to 6 people will take place at Mabel's home, larger groups will meet at Dunchurch Baptist Church

 |Price per person for a 2-hour session, including materials|

 Treat yourself (or encourage others to treat you) to an individual or group workshop in a relaxing, encouraging environment – Mabel's home.
 Sustained by coffee or tea and the occasional biscuit, you spend several hours learning new skills or brushing up on existing ones.

 - Tuition tailored to your level of experience